wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 # Sparse Fused Lasso

 Given a graph where each vertex on the graph has a weight, _sparse fused lasso (SFL)_, also named _sparse graph trend filter (GTF)_, tries to learn a new weight for each vertex that is (1) sparse (most vertices have weight 0), (2) close to the original weight in the l2 norm, and (3) close to its neighbors' weight(s) in the l1 norm.
 This algorithm is usually used in main trend filtering (denoising).
-The loss function is `0.5 * sum((y' - y)^2) + lambda1 * sum(abs(y_i' - y_j')) + lambda2 * sum(abs(yi'))`, where y is the input weight (observation) for each vertex and y' (fitted weight) is the new weight for each vertex.
+The loss function is `0.5 * sum((y' - y)^2) + lambda1 * sum(abs(y_i' - y_j')) + lambda2 * sum(abs(yi'))`, where `y` is the input weight (observation) for each vertex and `y'` (fitted weight) is the new weight for each vertex.
 For example, an image (grid graph) with noisy pixels can be filtered with this algorithm to get a new image without the noisy pixels, which are "smoothed out" by its neighbors.
 <https://arxiv.org/abs/1410.7690>

 ## Summary of Results

 The SFL problem is mainly divided into two parts, computing residual graphs from maxflow and renormalizing the weights of the vertices.
 Maxflow is parallelizable with the push-relabel algorithm, so we adopt this algorithm in Gunrock's implementation.
 Moreover, each vertex has its own work to compute which communities it belongs to, and normalize the weights with other vertices in the same community.
 This renormalization requires global synchronization.
 SFL iterates by calling maxflow and renormalization several times before it converges.
-We notice that the time is mostly spent on maxflow, and thus speeding the maxflow implementation will bring substantial speedup in the SFL.
+We notice that the overall runtime is mostly spent in maxflow, and thus improving the maxflow implementation will bring substantial speedup in the SFL.

-Because of the current version of the maxflow, we notice 30 times slow down of Gunrock's GPU SFL with respect to our benchmark.
-Some limitations lead to this slowdown, including extra memory transfer between CPU and GPU because of maxflow's relabeling heuristics and maxflow's preprocessing poor iteration boundary of min-cut on GPU, and serial implementation of renormalization.
-These problems can be solved in the future version of SFL.
+Because of the current state of our maxflow implementation, we notice a 30x slowdown of Gunrock's GPU SFL with respect to the benchmark implementation.
+Some limitations lead to this slowdown, including (1) substantial extra memory transfers between the CPU and GPU because of maxflow's relabeling heuristics (2) maxflow's preprocessing poor iteration boundary of min-cut on GPU, and (3) a serial implementation of renormalization.
+These problems could be addressed  in a future version of SFL.

 ## Summary of Gunrock Implementation

-The graph is preprocessed by two files.
+The input graph is specified in two files.
 The first file contains the original vertices' weights and the second file contains the directed graph connectivity without weights (edge pairs only).
-These two files and a edge_regularization_strength (`lambda1`) of the directed graph edge weights are the input to the preprocessing file.
+These two files and a edge_regularization_strength (`lambda1`) of the directed graph edge weights are the input to preprocessing.
 Two extra nodes, source and sink, are added to the original graph as well.
 They serve as two "labels" of different segments on the graph.
-This results in a graph, where the edges excluding the ones connecting to source or sink have edge-weights `lambda1`, while the edges connecting to source or sink have edge-weights as in the `vertices' weights` file.
+This results in a graph where edges that connect to the source or sink have edge-weights as in the `vertices' weights` file, and the other edges are assigned an edge weight of `lambda1`.

 The Gunrock implementation of this application has two parts.
 The first part is the maxflow algorithm.
-We choose a push-relabel maxflow formulation, which is well-suited to parallelize on GPU with Gunrock.
+We choose a push-relabel maxflow formulation, which is well-suited for parallelization on a GPU with Gunrock.
+Computing a valid maxflow also implies a solution to the mincut problem, which is a segmentation of a graph into two pieces where the division is across a set of edges with the minimum possible weights.
 The output of this maxflow algorithm is (1) a residual graph where each edge weight is computed as `capacity - edge_flow`, and (2) a Boolean array that marks which nodes are reachable from the source after the mincut.

 The second part is a renormalization of the residual graph and clustering based on reachability of the vertex.
-The renormalization is a process where (1) averages of the new weights of vertices that are grouped together as communities are computed, and (2) the new weights are then subtracted by their own community averages.
+The renormalization is a process where (1) averages of the new weights of vertices that are grouped together as communities are computed, and (2) the new weights then subtract their own community averages.
 After the renormalization is done, this renormalized residual graph is passed into the maxflow again.
-Several iterations between maxflow and renormalization are needed before the new weights of different communities converge because vertices can be reassigned to different communities.
-In each of the SFL iteration, two non-overlapped sub-graphs will be generated by maxflow/min-cut, and thus the big communities in the last SFL iteration will be splitted into small communities.
+Several iterations of maxflow then renormalization are needed before the new weights of different communities converge because vertices can be reassigned to different communities.
+In each of the SFL iterations, two non-overlapped subgraphs will be generated by maxflow/mincut, and thus the big communities in the last SFL iteration will have split into small communities.
 The vertices in a specific community will have the same new weights assigned to them.

 The outputs will be the normalized values assigned to each vertex.